benadamstyles/making-of-history/contact.md

 published: true
 ---

+If you'd like to get a hold of us, send us an e-mail at _admin@makingofhistory.com_

-If you have something that you’d like us to consider adding to the site, send us an e-mail at _admin@makingofhistory.com_ and we'll leave instructions for where to send the bribe money.
-Also please keep these submission criteria in mind:
+If you have something that you’d like us to consider adding to the site, send us your pitch (and in return we'll send a list of preferred bribe amounts).
+Also, please keep these submission criteria in mind:

 1. All submissions must be your own work and must not use any copyrighted, trademarked, or otherwise protected material.